 - -Recent ex-vessel prices are sufficient to drive increased effort if squid are available.
-Prices the last few years had been decreasing, possible causes could include: lower quality and high quantity of summer squid, stronger dollar, and lower prices for imported cleaned squid, but prices increased in 2015.
-2016 prices so far are also very good and fuel prices have been relatively low.
-The international market will currently take whatever the U.S. can produce so no glut factor exists. - -High effort in summer can cause closures and high landings volume/gluts.
+2016 prices were very good and fuel prices have been relatively low.
+The international market will currently take whatever the U.S. can produce so no demand glut factor exists. - -High effort in summer can cause closures and high landings volume/gluts.
 Concern by at least one advisor that it is being exacerbated by high capacity.

-- -Longfin squid has variable productivity and availability both within a year and between years and between inshore and offshore. - -Beginning of 2015 was very windy.
-Weather not cited as issue for early 2016. - -Dogfish continue to make some areas unfishable and are a reason why landings can turn off.
+- -Longfin squid has variable productivity and availability both within a year and between years and between inshore and offshore. - -Weather not cited as unusual issue for 2016/2017.
+Low availability causing low 2017 landings to date. - -Dogfish continue to make some areas unfishable and are a reason why landings can turn off.
 The restraint on the dogfish fishery correlates with lower squid landings.

 - -Scup, Tilefish, and Fixed/Mobile Gear Restricted Areas (GRAs) have made Longfin squid fishing more difficult/less profitable, likely leading to somewhat less effort overall.
-Staff noted there is an ongoing action to consider modifications to the scup GRAs. - -The observer notification requirement (even 48 hours) limits opportunistic fishing if a trip has not been notified, leading to lost revenues/fishing opportunities this is especially critical for narrow winter weather windows.
-(As of April 26, 2016 the notification is no longer in effect) - -The mistaken April 2012 closure may have substantially impacted 2012 Trimester 1 landings because landings were on the upswing immediately prior to the closure. - -Annual landings would have been higher in some recent years if not for the Trimester 2 closures.
-Any seasonal closures likely depress annual landings (there were no seasonal closures in 2013/2015 and 3 weeks in August 2014). - -The 2 1/8" mesh requirement may be harming productivity and causing the relatively low landings in recent years (landings have been lower since 2007).
+Recent modifications to scup GRAs have been helpful for flexibility. - -The mistaken April 2012 closure may have substantially impacted 2012 Trimester 1 landings because landings were on the upswing immediately prior to the closure. - -Annual landings would have been higher in some recent years if not for the Trimester 2 closures.
+Any seasonal closures likely depress annual landings (there were no seasonal closures in 2013/2015 and 3 weeks in August 2014).
+2016 landings may have been substantially higher if the summer closure had not occurred. - -The 2 1/8" mesh requirement may be harming productivity and causing the relatively low landings in recent years (landings have been lower since 2007).
 Squid that go through 2 1/8" are marketable and likely have high mortality.
 2 1/8 may appear practicable for fishery but may be increasing squid mortality and is unlikely to allow substantial escapement of other fish.
 Should be examined in detail.
-Staff later researched that the mesh increase was September 13, 2010.
 Multiple AP members questioned the value of the 2 1/8" mesh.
 Some fishery participants would prefer 1 7/8" year round. - -2 1/8" mesh should be extended to the summer trimester 2 fishery.
 Use of strengtheners reduces effective mesh sizes consider eliminating the use of strengtheners.
 Consider impact of strengtheners on retention/bycatch and the use of square-mesh.
+Some advisors voiced concern that a net without a strengthener could not withstand pressure during towing/splitting, and going to a 2-inch mesh only would require much stronger/larger twine...that type of material might not currently exist.
+A larger strengthener may or may not be feasible depending on vessel configuration and fishery, and could be much more inconvenient for some vessels. - -Need to find out if landing more squid (normal trimester plus Trimester 1 roll-over) in summer is negatively impacting fall/winter productivity.
+Staff notes that this issue is being evaluated in the squid amendment.

-- -Need to find out if landing more squid (normal trimester plus Trimester 1 roll-over) in summer is negatively impacting fall/winter productivity.
-Staff notes that this issue is being evaluated in the upcoming squid amendment. - -There was concern about what the new VMS reporting requirements are being used for.
-Staff notes they have not been used to date but could be used for quota monitoring as a quota nears its limit.
+-There was concern about what the new VMS reporting requirements are being used for.
+Staff noted they were used for Trimester 2 monitoring in 2016.

--Some vessels have been focusing on other species (other quotas increased - e.g. scallops; some vessels were retrofitted for pelagic fishing).
+-Some vessels have been focusing on other species (other quotas increased or fisheries more valuable - e.g. scallops; some vessels were retrofitted for pelagic fishing).
 Several participants have left the fishery and those vessels are unlikely to return.